likicv/usysml-test-cases/test_cases.md

 ## Description

-This Test Case explores basic characterists of *AttributeDefinition* element.
+Explores characterists of an *AttributeDefinition* element.

 ## Scope

-The scope of this Test Case is uSysML v0.03, the applicable keywords are:
+The scope of this Test Case is uSysML v0.03, and the applicable keywords
-`package`, `part def`, and `part`, `attribute def`, and `attribute`.
+are: `package`, `part def`, and `part`, `attribute def`, and `attribute`.

 ## SysML v2 textual notation